 As we continue this series about building out your organization for sustained growth by creating a Management Advantage, it makes sense to share with you our perspective on core, if unspoken, principles on getting an organization to perform.
 We share our lens on the subject so you can calibrate your own on areas where we agree and disagree, to help you adapt and adopt.

-- Be a committed listener.
-Listening takes more focus and energy than we usually give it, but the impact when your counterpart is understood and not merely interpreted is magic.
+Be a committed listener.
+You’ll hear the future that your people are leaning into and depending upon whether they are energized by it or resigned to it, you can work to make that future compelling.
+Listening takes more focus and energy than we usually give it, but the impact when your counterparts know they are understood and not merely interpreted is magic.

 That’s the segue to the next post.